Using a traditional (single color) physical DMD¶

 ff5500 which is a classic DMD orange color.

-There are other options listed in the DMD widget documentation to control settings like how big the circles are versus the space in between them, the ability to not have the “dot” filter, and the ability to set the “glow” radius of each dot, color tint, limiting the color palette, etc.
+There are other options listed in the dmd effect documentation to control settings like how big the circles are versus the space in between them, the ability to not have the “dot” filter, and the ability to set the “glow” radius of each dot, color tint, limiting the color palette, etc.

 Note that in this case, we did not have to add the